violet-eco/violet-eco.github.io/CONTRIBUTING.md

-# Contributing to LapisOS
+# Contributing to Violet Docs

-We would love for you to contribute to LapisOS and help make it even better than it is today!
+We would love for you to contribute to Violet Docs and help make it even better than it is today!

 ## Code of Conduct

-Help us keep LapisOS open and inclusive.
+Help us keep Violet open and inclusive.
 Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Commit Message Format